mstocco/mariostoc.co/content/racereports/2022-ironman-70.3-victoria.md

 Riding on _Old West Saanich Road_ and I am feeling good, maybe too good.
 Lessons are still fresh from the training ride [8 days ago](/traininglog/ironman2022-15weeksout?sat) and I am careful enough not to cook things at the start.
 I carry momentum where I need to and chilling out where extra effort would be of no benefit; pedalling my race bike is fun.

-Along the _Hunt Valley_ segment of the ride a young 24 year old, on a road bike, introduces himself to me.
+Along the _Hunt Valley_ segment of the bike course, a young guy, 24 years old, on a road bike, introduces himself to me.
 I ask him if he is local to _Victoria_; his reply being _"No, Collingwood, Ontario_."
 He heads up the road but on _Martindale_, I pass him back.

 Just before _Mitchell Farms_, he goes by me once again, quite strongly too.
 I am left thinking, _"He's got some legs, I won't be seeing him again."_